A short overview

 Hybridising was at its peak in France, Belgium, The Netherlands, and the United Kingdom, around the 19th and mid 20th century.
 Many herbaceous peonies, developed in previous centuries, are grown for cut flower production.
 The criterion for their hybridisation was the production of impressive and beautiful flowers, suited for the cut flower market of past and present times.
 This might explain why some varieties seem more at home in a well-tended flower patch than a garden border.

-Hybridisers in North America took over from the 1950 aiming in time for more sturdy and natural growing varieties.
-At the same time in Japan the foundation was laid for a new ind of hybrid.
+Hybridisers in North America took over around 1950 searching for more sturdy and natural growing crosses.
+A wealth of knowledge and an abundance of hybrids were provided by Prof. A. Saunders.
+At the same time in Japan the foundation was laid for a new kind of hybrid.
 Toichi Itoh crossed a tree with an herbaceous peony, thus creating the peony of the 21st century.
+The Itoh or intersectional peony.
 Unfortunately Itoh-sensei never saw his first cross bloom.

 Past and present hybridisers have left their mark on the evolution of the peony.
 We have included their names in our on-line catalogue.
 Searches are made possible.
 We hope you will enjoy your journey through the history of peony breeding.